+Inflight and Aviation MENA, a summit and exhibition featuring over 100 global aviation companies, have announced a new partnership to co-locate an Inflight regional event at the first Aviation MENA Summit & Exhibition from 9–10 June 2020 in Cairo, Egypt.
+Inflight MENA follows seven successful years of holding an event in Dubai serving IFEC and cabin technology developments in the Middle East and North Africa regions.
 Inflight MENA will comprise a pavilion, workshop and awards, a unique format which brings together key airline leaders in an environment which stimulates discussion and debate.
-Having enjoyed continued success in Dubai over the past seven years, this year sees the event move to Cairo in recognition of North Africa’s catalytic role in the development of the aviation industry over the last decade.
+Moving this year’s event to Cairo recognise’s North Africa’s catalytic role in the development of the aviation industry over the last decade.

 The Hilton Cairo Heliopolis, Cairo, Egypt

 - Excellent location near the convention centre and Cairo airport

 - Stylish accommodations with city, pool or garden views

 - 15 diverse restaurants and bars plus 24-hour room service